View the public input summary from the March 2016 open house and online feedback form.

 Public open house and online feedback

 More than 40 people attended the open house on Tuesday, March 8, 2016 at Hotel Blackfoot.
-The project team is reviewing and summarizing the input.
-A summary report will be posted online in the fall.
+View a summary of the input.

 Public input gathered at the open house and online will be used to select and refine the best options to improve the corridor.
 The City will report back to stakeholders when designs are finalized.